 43:21-6. (a) Filing.
-2(1)2 Claims for benefits shall be made in 8 accordance with such regulations as the Director of the Division of 9 Unemployment and Temporary Disability Insurance of the 10 11 Department of Labor and Workforce Development of the State of New Jersey may approve.
-Each employer shall post and maintain 12 13 on his premises printed notices of his subject status, of such design, 14 in such numbers and at such places as the director of the division 15 may determine to be necessary to give notice thereof to persons in 16 the employer's service.
-Each employer shall give to each individual 17 at the time he becomes unemployed, for any reason, whether the 18 unemployment is permanent or temporary, a printed copy of benefit 19 instructions.
-The benefit instructions given to the individual shall include, but not be limited to, the following information: 2[(1)] 20 (A)2 the date upon which the individual becomes unemployed, and, 21 in the case that the unemployment is temporary, 1 to the extent 22 possible, the date upon which the individual [will] is expected 23 to be recalled to work; and 2[(2)] (B) that the individual may lose 24 some or all of the benefit to which he is entitled if he fails to file a 25 Both the aforesaid notices and 26 claim in a timely manner. instructions 1, including information detailing the time sensitivity of 27 filing a claim, shall be supplied by the division to employers 28 without cost to them.
-1Nothing in this section shall be construed so 29 30 as to require an employer to re-hire an individual formerly in the employer's service.1 31
+(1) Claims for benefits shall be made in accordance with such regulations as the Director of the Division of Unemployment and Temporary Disability Insurance of the Department of Labor and Workforce Development of the State of New Jersey may approve.
+Each employer shall post and maintain on his premises printed notices of his subject status, of such design, in such numbers and at such places as the director of the division may determine to be necessary to give notice thereof to persons in the employer's service.
+Each employer shall give to each individual at the time he becomes unemployed, for any reason, whether the unemployment is permanent or temporary, a printed copy of benefit instructions.
+The benefit instructions given to the individual shall include, but not be limited to, the following information: (A) the date upon which the individual becomes unemployed, and, in the case that the unemployment is temporary, to the extent possible, the date upon which the individual is expected to be recalled to work; and (B) that the individual may lose some or all of the benefits to which he is entitled if he fails to file a claim in a timely manner.
+Both the aforesaid notices and instructions, including information detailing the time sensitivity of filing a claim, shall be supplied by the division to employers without cost to them.
+Nothing in this section shall be construed so as to require an employer to re-hire an individual formerly in the employer's service.

-2(2) Any claimant, except for a claimant who has, for any period during his base year, served in the military, worked for the federal government, or worked outside the State of New Jersey, may choose to certify, cancel or close his claim for unemployment insurance benefits at any time, 24 hours a day and seven days a week, via the Internet on a website developed by the division; however, any claim that is certified, cancelled or closed after 7:00 PM will not be processed by the division until the next scheduled posting date.2
+(2) Any claimant, except for a claimant who has, for any period during his base year, served in the military, worked for the federal government, or worked outside the State of New Jersey, may choose to certify, cancel or close his claim for unemployment insurance benefits at any time, 24 hours a day and seven days a week, via the Internet on a website developed by the division; however, any claim that is certified, cancelled or closed after 7:00 PM will not be processed by the division until the next scheduled posting date.